openlayers/docs/library/layers.rst

 WMS
 +++

-Layer type for accessing WMS data.
+Layer type for accessing data served according to the Web Mapping Service standard.

 For API information, see the `WMS Layer API Docs`_.